gzoller/LateKafka/README.md

 Like LateRabbit there is an object wrapper that contains commitable information (Kafka offsets and partition information) along with whatever your payload object is.

+Please see test code for examples of use.

+Indended use case is to use the provided FlowActor, which contains a GraphHolder.
+All this is to ensure that your Akka RunnableGraph will run as its own thread, which keeps them from crashing into each other if you have more than one.
+(You can also just run a flow outside of FlowActor too if you only need one.)

+The key here is that LateKafka uses a thread to hold the KafkaConsumer, which is strictly single-threaded.